Donald J. Trump Foundation: Coordinating foundation grants with Trump's presidential campaign

 Trump may have used Trump Foundation grants to advance his presidential campaign, in violation of rules barring charities from engaging in political activity.
 Trump distributed at least some of the funds publicly at "Donald Trump for President" rallies, displaying large-size donation checks that included his campaign slogan "Make America Great Again" or a link to a campaign website.

 Trump Organization CFO Allen Weisselberg testified in an October 2017 deposition that he had witnessed Donald Trump's campaign staff coordinate with Trump to use the Iowa fundraiser to benefit the campaign.
 In 2018, New York State attorney general Barbara Underwood alleged in a larger suit against the foundation that Trump, in using the foundation to promote his campaign during and after the Iowa fundraiser, had violated charities laws.

-Grants to the National Museum of Catholic Art and Library
+Grants to the National Museum of Catholic Art and History

-In each of 1995 and 1999, the Trump Foundation granted $50,000 to the National Museum of Catholic Art and Library.
+In each of 1995 and 1999, the Trump Foundation granted $50,000 to the National Museum of Catholic Art and History.
 A 2001 report by The Village Voice stated, after visiting the museum in East Harlem, that the facility had "next to no art" and no official connection to the Catholic Church, despite a ten-year record of having solicited large-scale donations for its collection.
 The Voice and, later, The Washington Post, concluded that Trump may have directed the grants to the museum to curry favor with the museum's then-chairman, Eddie Malloy, who was also head of the Building and Construction Trades Council of Greater New York.
 The council had worked on behalf of one of the unions of workers who worked on Trump construction projects.